 After 12 years as a public defender Radha joined the New England Innocence Project bringing her litigation skills, compassion and a fierce determination to bring an end to wrongful convictions.
 Nationally recognized as an expert in eyewitness identification, Radha applies the lessons learned in the reform of eyewitness identification to other flawed uses of forensic sciences.
 She provides trainings across the country to the judiciary, the defense bar, prosecutors and law enforcement.
-As nearly as anyone can tell, Radha has no outside interests and just works all the time.

 Elizabeth Regan comes to NEIP with 30 years of experience in law firms working as a litigation paralegal.
 Liz is also NEIP’s longest active staff member; having been a paralegal for Goodwin Procter LLP where NEIP was originally founded and housed.
 In 2008, Goodwin Procter donated half of her time to work with NEIP as our Case Director.
 Her hard work paid off; and in 2015 Liz became NEIP’s full-time Case Director.
 Before the world of ‘Big Law’, Liz was a technical editor at Raytheon.
 She left and went looking for non-profit experience, and found it as Manager of Blood Donor Communications at Red Cross Blood Services.
 Outside of NEIP, Liz devotes her time to grassroots environmental activism, working on boards to create and administer children’s outdoor programming.

 Laura developed her passion for the innocence movement while working on an active NEIP case as a pro bono attorney.
 Having seen the incredibly damaging effects of wrongful conviction, she made the commitment to devote her professional life to fighting its causes and addressing its consequences.